udhedhepeace/My-first-site/README.md

-# a simple website developed with html and css
+# my site developed using html and css